carltonf/carltonf-blog-source/_posts/2016-10-21-understand-minimal-gobject-for-code-reading.md

 Without referring to `GObject` documentation or any online posts {% sidenote sn-doc For the record, I can not claim I have never been exposed to `GObject` materials.
-The best I can say is that I haven't *systematically* learnt `GObject`. %}, understand minimal knowledge about `GObject` for the purpose of reading related code.
+The best I can say is that I haven't *systematically* learnt `GObject`. %}, understand *just enough* knowledge about `GObject` for the purpose of reading related code.
 The process is question-driven and code-inspired.

 Reading code is essentially an activity in which readers trace the control flow (i.e. function calls), state transitions (i.e. variable values) from *interested